Democratic Party (United States): Moderates

 Moderate Democrats, or New Democrats, are an ideologically centrist faction within the Democratic Party that emerged after the victory of Republican George H. W. Bush in the 1988 presidential election.
 Running as a New Democrat, Bill Clinton won the 1992 and 1996 presidential elections.
 They are an economically liberal and "Third Way" faction that dominated the party for around 20 years, until the beginning of Obama's presidency.
 They are represented by organizations such as the New Democrat Network and the New Democrat Coalition.

-The Blue Dog Coalition was formed during the 104th Congress to give members from the Democratic Party representing conservative-leaning districts a unified voice after the Democrats' loss of Congress in the 1994 Republican Revolution.
+The Blue Dog Coalition, the most right-leaning part of the party, was formed during the 104th Congress to give members from the Democratic Party representing conservative-leaning districts a unified voice after the Democrats' loss of Congress in the 1994 Republican Revolution.
 However, in the late 2010s and early 2020s, the coalition's focus shifted towards ideological centrism.
 One of the most influential centrist groups was the Democratic Leadership Council (DLC), a nonprofit organization that advocated centrist positions for the party.
 The DLC disbanded in 2011.

 Some Democratic elected officials have self-declared as being centrists, including former president Bill Clinton, former vice president Al Gore, Senator Mark Warner, Kansas governor Laura Kelly, former senator Jim Webb, and President Joe Biden.
 The New Democrat Network supports socially liberal and fiscally moderate Democratic politicians and is associated with the congressional New Democrat Coalition in the House.
 Annie Kuster is the chair of the coalition, and former senator and president Barack Obama was self-described as a New Democrat.
 In the 21st century, some former Republican moderates have switched to the Democratic Party.
+Several anti-Trump conservatives likewise ended up becoming Democrats.